• Jewelry Fashion

 Even when mixed with whiter metals, white gold still retains a yellowish hue.

 That’s why white gold jewelry is usually covered with a thin layer of rhodium, which gives the white gold alloy its characteristic metallic luster.
+The rhodium plating also adds additional strength and hardness to the piece it is applied to.

 What Determines the Quality of White Gold Jewelry?